mhmdnurf/github-stats/README.md

 HTTP_ADDRESS=:9000
 ```

-The server uses Application Default Credentials to read Firestore.
-The GitHub
+The server uses Application Default Credentials to read Firestore. `GITHUB_TOKEN`
-token is used only by the snapshot refresh command.
+is also required by the server itself (not just the snapshot refresh command):
+it powers the on-demand `/{username}/stats` and `/{username}/languages`
+endpoints, which fetch live GitHub data directly instead of reading a
+snapshot.

 > [!WARNING]
 > Never commit `.env` or expose your GitHub token in client-side code, logs, or